persinammon4/capstone-snake-game/README.md

 that inconsistency.
 I may change it later.
 - `Renderer` contains no game logic and takes in only `const` values to render a snapshot of all logic representations.
 - Speed mode is 100% solved without deeply touching classes (handled completely in `main.cpp`).

-- Is it possible to go back to one vector of Obstacle class but add overrides and a virtual function to parent class?
-Attempt this after working project is done.

 - How to introduce multiple threads into this game?
 An idea is have one thread for every moving object (moving obstacles and 2 snakes, with a future extension being multiple computer controlled snakes).
 Originally the `Game::Update` method guarantees order of execution of